alk1316/NaturalLanguageProcessing_HotelReviews_Project/README.md

 To achieve this, we will use a dataset containing both positive and negative reviews.
 By applying NLP models, we aim to predict customer satisfaction based on their feedback.

-Link to the dataset used: https://drive.google.com/file/d/1peaWkWDkbDPbDNWZrEejuSGx3lZo6NfJ/view?usp=sharing Link to the project notebook:
+- Link to the dataset used: https://drive.google.com/file/d/1peaWkWDkbDPbDNWZrEejuSGx3lZo6NfJ/view?usp=sharing
+- Link to the project notebook: NLP_With_Hotel_Review.ipynb